ioh-UwU/f2u-assets/README.md

-# f2u-refs
+# f2u-assets
-Collection of free-to-use reference sheet bases.
+Collection of free-to-use assets.
 All art by me.
-(Using github for this because zip files are suspicious)
+(Using github for this because zip files are suspicious and also it's funny)

 ========================== CREDIT ==========================